- Visiting Chesapeake?

 - Navy Multi-Year Agreement (MYA)/Readiness and Environmental Protection Initiative (REPI) - Competitive program focused on properties in the vicinity of Naval Support Activity Hampton Roads - Northwest Annex in which the City and Navy work together to purchase property fee simple or conservation easements at fair market value from willing sellers to prevent encroachment and to preserve the rural nature and agricultural heritage of southern Chesapeake.
 Limited to properties located within a 5-mile radius of Northwest Annex.

 In addition to City-sponsored programs, state agencies and private organizations are also working in our area to help landowners conserve their property for future generations.
 Below is just a sample of organizations that may offer additional information.
-In addition, this is not an endorsement for any organization.

 - Virginia Outdoors Foundation